Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Sampling/Readme.md

 - __mixing_during_sampling__
   - Type: string
-  - Description: Provide information about whether the sample was mixed during sampling, as this can affect the representativeness of the collected sample.
+  - Description: Provide information about whether the reaction was mixed during sampling, as this can affect the representativeness of the collected sample.

 - __vessel_opened_for_sampling__
   - Type: string